superdev-1018/solidity-example/content/_index.md

 more about my office setup and the tools I use most days.

 Find me on [Github](https://github.com/murshidazher), [Codepen](https://codepen.io/murshidazher) and [Twitter](https://twitter.com/murshidazher) if you have questions.
-Very occassionally I check my [LinkedIn](https://uk.linkedin.com/in/murshidazher), but I’m not very good at responding.
+Very occasionally I check my [LinkedIn](https://linkedin.com/in/murshidazher), but I’m not very good at responding.